top of page

 University of Colorado Boulder

-Previously, he taught at City University of New York and Long Island University Post.
-He also worked at the State Attorney's Office for the Sixth Judicial Circuit of Florida, serving the citizens of Pasco and Pinellas County.
+Previously, he worked for the State Attorney’s Office in Florida’s Sixth Judicial Circuit, serving the citizens of Pasco and Pinellas Counties.

-His academic background is multi-disciplinary.
-He holds a J.D. from the University of South Carolina School of Law, an M.Sc. in economics from the University of Paris 1 Pantheon-Sorbonne, an M.Sc. in international relations from the London School of Economics, an M.A. in national security affairs from the Institute of World Politics, a B.A. in economics from Columbia University, a B.A. in political science with a Minor in philosophy from the City University of New York Macaulay Honors College, and a Certificate in political psychology from Stanford University.
+Pittas holds a J.D. from the University of South Carolina School of Law; an M.Sc. in Economics from the University of Paris 1 Panthéon-Sorbonne; an M.Sc. in International Relations from the London School of Economics; and an M.A. in Statecraft and National Security Affairs from the Institute of World Politics.
+He holds a B.A. in Economics from Columbia University; a B.A. in Political Science with a minor in Philosophy from the Macaulay Honors College at the City University of New York; and a Certificate in Political Psychology from Stanford University.

-Pittas was born in Long Island, New York, and descends from Chios, Greece.
-Currently, he lives in Boulder County, Colorado.
+Originally from Long Island, New York, Pittas descends from Chios, Greece, and now lives in Boulder, Colorado.

 Education